THE TEN WORDS

 On the same topic, in Gen 20:3-9 we see that God prevented Abimelech from sleeping with Abraham's wife, Sarah, which would have been "a great sin" (v9).
 These two cases show that the seventh commandment, "you shall not commit adultery", which confines sexual intercourse to a man and a woman within marriage, was already in place well before Sinai.

-Genesis 31:30-35 gives us the account of Rachel, one of the wives of Jacob, hiding "household idols" in her tent.
-From Gen 35:2-3 we understand that these objects were contrary to the second commandment, "You shall not make unto you any graven image".
+Genesis 31:30-35 gives us the account of Jacob's wife, Rachel, hiding "household idols" in her tent.
+From Gen 35:2-3 we understand that these objects were forbidden by the second commandment, "You shall not make unto you any graven image".

 In Josh 24:2 we read concerning the ancestors of Israel, "Thus says the Lord God of Israel: ‘Your fathers, including Terah, the father of Abraham and the father of Nahor, dwelt on the other side of the River in old times; and they served other gods".
 This was exactly what God had called Abraham away from, it being a violation of the first commandment, "You shall have no other gods before me".